 Rick Swanson, Principal, Hingham High School

-In quiet moments, like those that sometimes occur during these summer months, my eyes are often drawn to a quotation that I keep on the wall right above my desk.
+In quiet moments, like those that sometimes occur late in the day, after our hallways and classrooms have emptied, my eyes are often drawn to a quotation that I keep on the wall right above my desk.
 It’s a famous line from the Irish poet William Butler Yeats, and it says: “Education is not the filling of a pail, but the lighting of a fire.”
-And though all of us at HHS were greatly inconvenienced by the particular fire that smoldered in one of our Social Studies classrooms a few months ago, the image of fire captures the spirit of our school in a particularly meaningful way.
+And though all of us at HHS were greatly inconvenienced by the particular fire that smoldered in one of our Social Studies classrooms last spring, the image of fire captures the spirit of our school in a particularly meaningful way.
 Not the kind of fire that leaves smoke and water damage, forcing the closure of classrooms, but the kind of fire Yeats had in mind:

 - A fire in the belly, a thirst for knowledge and self-improvement, the kind of drive that sends about 90 percent of our graduates off to four-year colleges and many more on to two-year colleges and trade schools every year.